 - Partnerships and supplier relationships — ask partners to add a link to your site

-What to avoid: Paid link schemes, link farms, and "guaranteed 100 backlinks for ₹2,000" services.
+What to avoid: Paid link schemes, link farms, and "guaranteed 100 backlinks for a fixed fee" services.
 These violate Google's guidelines and can result in penalties that are difficult to recover from.
 Build links naturally and slowly.

 Realistic Timelines and Expectations